MAHMOUD2ABDALLAH/furniture-Sales/README.md

 2. **Requirements File**: Ensure you include a `requirements.txt` file with the necessary libraries, as mentioned earlier.
 3. **Example Data**: If you can share sample data (or a description of the data format), it will help others understand how to use the script.

-Let me know if you need any further adjustments! 😊